Chapter 11.2 – Ports and Economic Development

 A multiplier is an index (ratio) that indicates the overall change in activity level that results from an initial change in activity.
 It effectively adds up all of the successive rounds of re-spending, assuming that major factors such as input prices are unchanged and that there are no resource limitations.

-The technique and results of an I-O analysis are relatively easy to understand, and the expertise required is readily available from a large number of consultants and academics.
+The technique and results of an I-O analysis are relatively easy to understand, and the expertise required is readily available.
 However, the use of the technique also faces some issues:

-• It can be quite costly if the required input-output base tables are not available at the national and regional levels or are outdated.
-As the structure of a regional economy may change over time, the use of older I-O tables might lead to wrong results.
+• Costs.
+Input-output base tables at the national and regional levels can be costly to generate and update.
+As the structure of a regional economy changes over time, the use of older I-O tables might lead to inaccurate results.
 In many cases, new regional tables are generated using survey methods, or existing tables are updated by incorporating more recent data on production and employment in the region.

 There are also integrated modeling techniques available to measure the economic impact of ports.
 These approaches combine input-output analysis and econometric techniques to analyze the response of an economy to external shocks over time.
 A very advanced technique is computable general equilibrium (CGE) modeling, which estimates the optimal mix of economic variables (e.g. consumption) in response to an external shock.
 Integrated modeling and CGE modeling are more sophisticated than multiplier analysis, but the data requirements of these methods are very high, and so are the costs of performing the analysis.

-• Port throughput is, in general, positively related to employment in port regions, implying that the higher the throughput, the higher the employment level.
+• Port throughput.
+In general, it is positively related to employment in port regions, implying that the higher the throughput, the higher the employment level.
 Employment impacts are more substantial in the industry than in the service sector.

-• Employment impacts vary by commodity sector.
-Container and break bulk traffic usually have twice the employment impact of dry and liquid bulk traffic.
+• Employment impacts.
+They vary by commodity sector.
+For instance, container and break bulk traffic usually have twice the employment impact of dry and liquid bulk traffic.

-• Private ports usually have more regional employment impacts than public ports since they usually serve commercial supply chains.
+• Private ports.
+They typically have more regional employment impacts than public ports, as they usually serve commercial supply chains.

-• Each direct port employment is commonly associated with about three to four indirect jobs, although such figures vary widely according to the surveys and the context.
+• Direct port employment.
+Commonly associated with about three to four indirect jobs, although such figures vary widely according to the surveys and the context.
 There is limited empirical evidence about job multiplier figures.

 However, the economic benefits per unit of port cargo handled, either in terms of employment or economic activity, usually increase with economic growth.
 The lower relative benefits of port investments are thus masked by economic growth, while the economic importance of ports is increasing.
-The economic benefits are less directly related to port activities but more related to the dynamics of the supply chains they support.
+The economic benefits are less directly related to port activities but more related to the dynamics of the supply chains they support, which are derived and induced effects.
 This support becomes operational and functional, a benefit that is crucial to national competitiveness.
 Therefore, global trends underline a decline in the direct economic benefits of ports but a notable rise in their indirect and induced economic benefits.
 This trend is challenging because direct economic benefits can be readily assessed, while indirect and induced effects are complex to capture.

 Ports are important job generators.
 Shipping, cargo, and industrial activities and services in port areas generate direct employment effects.
-The logistics and industrial clusters in ports employ a vast labor force linked to cargo ship loading and unloading operations, ship operations and services (agencies, pilotage, towage, and bunkering), land transport, logistics activities, cargo services (freight forwarding and customs broking), industrial production facilities and government agencies.
+The logistics and industrial clusters in ports employ a vast labor force linked to cargo ship loading and unloading operations, ship operations and services (agencies, pilotage, towage, and bunkering), land transport, logistics activities, cargo services (freight forwarding and customs broking), industrial production facilities, and government agencies.
+The emergence of the cruise industry has also generated its own employment effects, such as in the hospitality and restaurant sectors.

 The employment effects of a port activity usually extend beyond the initial round of employment generated by that activity.
 For example, stevedoring companies purchase a part of their inputs from local suppliers.
 The production of these inputs generates additional employment in the local economy.
 Suppliers, in turn, purchase goods and services from other local firms.
 There are further rounds of local re-spending, which generate additional employment.
 Similarly, households that receive income from employment in stevedoring and related activities spend some of their income on local goods and services.
 These purchases result in additional local jobs.
 Some of the household income from these additional jobs is, in turn, spent on local goods and services, thereby creating further jobs and income for local households.
 As a result of these successive rounds of re-spending in the framework of local purchases, the overall impact on the economy exceeds the initial round of output, income, and employment generated by stevedoring.
 In essence, seaports create employment impacts in four ways:

-• Direct employment includes the jobs local firms provide to support services to the seaport.
+• Direct employment.
+Includes the jobs local firms provide to support services at the seaport.
 Seaports create direct port employment through all types of activities in the port cluster.
 These jobs are dependent upon seaport activity and would disappear if the seaport activity were to cease.
 Typical direct jobs include dockworkers, ship agents, pilots, tug boat operators, freight forwarders, employees of port authorities, ship chandlers, warehouse operators, terminal operators, and stevedores, and jobs with railroad, barging, and trucking companies.

 The extent of the employment effects of port activity is affected by the boundaries of the economy that is being analyzed.
-The increasingly international nature of port and shipping activities and the characteristics of global production networks and global supply chains make the employment effects of port activities increasingly extend beyond the local port level to a regional or even supranational level.
+The increasingly international nature of port and shipping activities, along with the characteristics of global production networks and global supply chains, makes the employment effects of port activities increasingly extend beyond the local port level to a regional or even supranational level.
 A few examples underline this trend:

-• Shipping lines are operational globally.
-At a local scale, they might generate employment via their liner shipping agencies in the ports of call.
+• Shipping lines.
+While shipping lines operate globally, at a local scale, they generate employment via their liner shipping agencies in the ports of call.
 However, jobs related to ship management, container fleet management, and investment and commercial strategies are usually concentrated in global or regional headquarters.

-For a particular port activity, the flow-on employment effects to the national or international economy will thus generally be larger than the flow-on effects to the regional economy.
+For a particular port activity, the flow-on employment effects on the national or international economy will thus generally be larger than the flow-on effects on the regional economy.

 The appropriate technique for analyzing the economic impact of specific port activity is determined by the characteristics of the activity, the region being analyzed, and the purpose of the analysis.
 The availability of data is also an important factor.
 Measuring the employment impacts of ports is not an easy task.
 There are several methodological problems when evaluating port impacts:

-• Identifying activities that are dependent on the port and evaluating their degree of dependency, such as how much of the employment in a local bank is linked exclusively to the port.
+• Port employment dependency.
+Identifying activities dependent on the port and evaluating their degree of dependency, such as the extent to which local bank employment is linked exclusively to the port.
 Measuring the degree of dependency is potentially subject to subjectivity.
 A lack of exact data can lead to an overestimation of the degree of dependency and an overestimation of the employment effects.

-• Determining the intensity of the employment impact of the port, such as how much of the consumption activities and multiplier effects can be attributed to the existence of the port.
+• Port employment intensity.
+Determining the intensity of the employment impact of the port, such as how much of the consumption activities and multiplier effects can be attributed to the existence of the port.
 Also, an estimation bias can occur when no exact figures are available.

 Many of the above problems are structured by the differentiation between direct, indirect, induced, and related jobs.
 However, there is no unique standard methodology for defining the types of impacts, which makes port comparisons difficult.
 Benchmarking employment impacts of ports is further complicated by the large variety of methodologies applied (mostly bottom-up approaches) and a general lack of recent and port-relevant economic input-output data at the macro-economic scale.

-Despite the lack of a uniform approach to the issue, many port authorities and (national) government agencies produce figures on the economic impact of their respective ports, including the employment effects.
+Despite the lack of a uniform approach to the issue, many port authorities and (national) government agencies produce figures on the economic impact of their respective ports, including the effects on employment.
 A few European examples are:

 • In the autumn of 2008, Oxford Economics was commissioned by the Chamber of Shipping, British Ports Association (BPA), and United Kingdom Major Ports Group (UKMPG) to prepare two economic impact studies on aspects of the UK maritime industry.
 One focuses on ports and the other on the UK shipping industry.
 These studies are entitled “The economic contribution of ports to the UK economy” and “The economic contribution of the UK shipping industry”.